 DIY Hummingbird Nectar Recipe

-This DIY hummingbird nectar can be made at home using a 4:1 ratio of four parts water to one part sugar.
+This DIY hummingbird food ratio is a 4:1 with four parts water to one part sugar.
 This concentration is the closest to the sucrose content of most natural flower nectar.

 1 cup of white table sugar*